MaryLvV/RepData_PeerAssessment1/PA1_template.md

 ```
 <p style = "color: steelblue; font-size: 12pt"> Next we'll explore missing values (NA) by taking a count of observations that do not have a step count reported.
 Then we'll replace all missing values with the mean value calculated for the interval across all days.</p>

-<p style = "color: blue; font-size: 12pt"> The histogram showing the distribution of total steps across all days is displayed again with the imputed missing values.
+<p style = "color: steelblue; font-size: 12pt"> The histogram showing the distribution of total steps across all days is displayed again with the imputed missing values.
 Mean and median for total daily steps are calculated once more with the new dataset. </p>

 ```r